Greg Privett is an anchor for WAAY.

 While I was in high school, I started a business called Graphics Unlimited.
 I designed logos, hand-painted signs and screen-printed caps, t-shirts and jackets.
-Since I had that business, when it was time to go to college, the practical side of me chose Accounting.
+I wanted to learn the language of business.
+So, when it was time to go to college, I chose Accounting.
 I graduated from UAH with a Bachelor of Science in Business Administration degree.
 Then, I got my CPA certificate.
 I also have insurance and securities licenses.

 Early in my career, I worked at WOWL, WAAY, WBRC and WATE.
 Later, I was news director for WVUA, the University of Alabama's commercial TV station.
 Then, it was on to WTTO, WHNT, WWAY and WAAY again.
-Along the way, the Alabama Associated Press and Alabama Association of Broadcasters honored me with "Best Investigative Reporter" awards for uncovering corruption inside Morgan County government.
+Along the way, the Alabama Associated Press and Alabama Association of Broadcasters honored me with "Best Investigative Reporter" awards.

 Stage 3 colon cancer interrupted my career.
 After surgery and chemotherapy, I gave up my job at WVTM in Birmingham to recover.

 It was somewhat difficult finding the right job to get back into TV news.
 But, Heartland Media's purchase of WAAY opened the door.
 When I read WAAY 31 was actively recruiting serious journalists with experience, I knew it was an opportunity I couldn't pass up.

 So, now I'm back to my roots.
 I'm home.
 And I'm enjoying my career and life with my wife Shannon and our family.

 The chased ended when the woman flipped her SUV.

 The man complained about chest pains and was getting an X-ray when he took off.